Skip to main content

 Parameters:

-• action (str) - Update action ('merge'/'overwrite'/'remove')
+• action (str) - The action to perform: merge/overwrite/remove.
+Default 'merge'

-• **kwargs - Properties to update
+• **kwargs - Additional keyword arguments to patch the Dataset

 App.patch_model